javi-cardenas/github-contribution-graph/README.md

-# github-contribution-graph
+# GitHub Contribution Graph Activity

-A script to generate activity for your GitHub Contribution Graph
+A python script to generate activity for the contribution graph on your GitHub profile.

-Make a private repo
+1. Make a private repo i.e. github-commit-activity

+2. Run my activity.py script in your new private repo.

+4.
 Delete repo

 Toggle private contributions in contribution settings